Synthio: Augmenting Small-Scale Audio Classification Datasets with Synthetic Data: Results and Discussion

 \section{Results and Discussion}

-In this section, we present our main benchmark results, followed by detailed analyses to highlight Synthio's strengths and explore its versatility.
-Key areas of investigation include Synthio's consistency and diversity in augmentations, performance on synthetic-only datasets, scalability, impact on long-tailed categories, and its potential extension to complex audio understanding tasks like captioning. { \textbf{Main Results.}} Table~\ref{tab:main-result-table} showcases the performance comparison between Synthio and the baseline methods.
+{ \textbf{Main Results.}} Table~\ref{tab:main-result-table} showcases the performance comparison between Synthio and the baseline methods.
 Synthio consistently outperforms all baselines by 0.1\%-39\%, achieving notable improvements in overall classification accuracy compared to Gold-only.
 The highest gains are observed on USD8K, while the least is on Vocal Sound, likely due to the T2A dataset's heavy representation of music compared to the more sparse vocal sounds.
 Performance gains tend to decrease as the number of gold samples $n$ in $\mathcal{D}_\text{small}$ grows, aligning with observed trends in prior studies.
-Although Vanilla Synthetic Augmentations emerge as the strongest baseline, they lag behind Synthio by 3.5\%. { \textbf{Ablations.}} The most significant performance drop in Synthio is observed w/o DPO, resulting in an average decline of 4.5\%, highlighting the crucial role of consistency in generating effective augmentations.
-Second to w/o DPO, the the highest drop is seen in w/ Template Captions, with average decline of 2.7\%, thus highlighting the importance of MixCap.
+Detailed results on the full non-down-sampled datasets can be found in Appendix~\ref{app:full_dataset}.
+Although Vanilla Synthetic Augmentations emerge as the strongest baseline, they lag behind Synthio by an average of 3.5\%.

+{ \textbf{Ablations.}} The most significant performance drop in Synthio is observed w/o DPO, resulting in an average decline of 4.5\%, highlighting the crucial role of consistency in generating effective augmentations.
+Second to w/o DPO, the highest drop is seen in w/ Template Captions, with an average decline of 2.7\%, thus highlighting the importance of MixCap.